Full-Thrust/Morena-Shipyards/home/fasarpg.md

 - [UFC465537 Guardian of Forever: **FASA** Star Trek](https://ufc465537.neocities.org/) Star Trek: The Role Playing Game campaign archive, **FASA** game mechanics material and many Support Files.
 Includes XON Gaming - **FASA** Star Trek Starship Combat and RPG Support Hosted Pages and Files.{ .active }
 - [Xon Hosted Pages](https://ufc465537.neocities.org/resources-index.html#xonpgs) subsite within *UFC465537* the most comprehensive breakdown of the **FASA** Star Trek RPG system.
 Includes a listing of all **FASA** STAR TREK the Role Playing Game products, ads and magazine article citings. { .active }
-- [Jeffery Coopers role playing materials](https://drive.google.com/drive/folders/1hd5thBLW5olPOr-nECZ4Y4zkOSU6XdEQ) lots of useful materials for running games. {.active}
+- [Jeffery Cooper's role playing materials](https://drive.google.com/drive/folders/1hd5thBLW5olPOr-nECZ4Y4zkOSU6XdEQ) lots of useful materials for running games. {.active}
 - [Xon FASA links index](https://ufc465537.neocities.org/links-index) the comprehensive listing of FASA sites & resources { .active }
 - [JT-SW **FASA** Trek](http://www.jt-sw.com/ststcs/) Ship construction generator and library. { .active }
 - [Jack Photon's STTRPG 3rd Edition Framework House Rules](http://www.jackphoton.space/) a tear-down, rebuild and mind-melding of 1st and 2nd edition STTRPG skewed 1st edition and focused on TOS/TAS.
 If I knew enough about Phase II, I'd have included that as it is more TOS than TMP.
 Supplements include Character Sheets, GM Screens at present and theoretically more to come as I go through and *de-Wheeler* the system.
 NO efforts towards Starship combat other than what is in 1st edition supplemented by Stardate articles, tables, etc. Loads of new material and alternate House Rules. { .active }